jquast/blessed/docs/line_editor.rst

 .. note::

-   The editor never writes to the terminal directly — your application controls when and where output appears.
+   The editor never writes to the terminal directly, your application controls when and where output appears.

    Use the built-in :ref:`render methods <line_editor_render>` to produce